kevL/nwn2_ai_2da_editor/ReadMe.txt

 HenchSpells.2da.
 At least I think it does; if it doesn't please let me know and I'll expose those also.

-The CoreAI scripts determine what uncontrolled characters are going to do.
+The CoreAI scripts determine what uncontrolled characters/creatures are going to do.
 By far the most complicated routines deal with deciding what spells to cast.
 Data about spells and, by extension, feats is stored in HenchSpells.2da -- the data is stored in integers that are composed of bitwise values.

 This allows a lot of data to be stored in little space, and operations can be performed quickly.